Hirsutism is excess male-pattern hair growth in women. The coarse, dark hair can occur in areas such as the face, chest, and back.

 Your bodily fluids may be tested.
 This can be done with blood tests.

-Treatment is directed at hair removal, reducing hair growth, and the underlying cause of the hirsutism and may include:
+Treatment is directed at hair removal, reducing hair growth, and the underlying cause of the hirsutism.

 Methods of removing hair include: